BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 ## CDK Native validation mechanism

-Now lets try the [CDK Construct IValidation](https://docs.aws.amazon.com/cdk/api/v2/python/constructs/IValidation.html) method.
+Now let's try the [CDK Construct IValidation](https://docs.aws.amazon.com/cdk/api/v2/python/constructs/IValidation.html) method.

 We will create a `StackValidator` class that implements the `IValidation` protocol.
 After the section [CDK Constructs tree](#cdk-constructs-tree) we know that we are looking for the stack node child with ID **"Exports"**.